Breekpot/docs/bloqs/overview.rst

 ---------------

 Currently it's common practice for private real estate funds to issue certificates that do not have a (standardized) digital representation.
-Bloqification will replace offline (sometimes physical) shareholder registers with digital cloud-hosted smart contracts.
+Bloqification will replace offline (sometimes physical) shareholder registers with digital smart contracts hosted on blockchain technology.

 Per business entity a smart contract is written and deployed.
 Within the smart contract's inner database the names of shareholders are stored.
 Regulation of financial markets requires Bloq holders to be identifiable.
-Bloqholder names are encrypted such that it requires two keys to decrypt them.
+Bloqholder names are encrypted.
-The fund/asset manager will hold one of them, the other is in the possession of regulators (or similar solutions).

-Developers can call smart contract functions to transfer bloqs or change the fund manager (which requires a crypto signature by a notary).
+Users can make calls (via software) to smart contract functions to transfer Bloqs.
+Certain calls such as updating the fund manager require a crypto signature by a registered notary.
 See the :ref:`bloqapi` for an overview of the implemented methods.

 |